chuck650/edu-pstcc-citc1351/README.md

 This will install the extension under the `_extensions` subdirectory.
 If you're using version control, you will want to check in this directory.

+The extension can also be packaged in a zip or tar file and installed from the archive file directly.

 ### Using